Upgrade Business Internet in Canada: A Comprehensive Guide

 What is SD-WAN and do I need it?

 SD-WAN (Software-Defined Wide Area Network) lets you combine multiple internet connections and intelligently route traffic between them.
-Consider SD-WAN if you need redundancy for business continuity, have multiple locations to connect, your primary connection is unreliable, or you want to combine cheaper connections instead of buying expensive dedicated fiber.
+Consider SD-WAN if you need redundancy for business continuity, have multiple locations to connect, your primary connection is unreliable, or you want to combine cheaper connections instead of buying expensive dedicated fibre.

 How important is symmetric upload speed for business?

 Very important if you do frequent video conferencing, upload large files or backups to the cloud, host any servers or services, or have multiple people uploading simultaneously.
 Cable and DSL are typically asymmetric (much slower upload).
-Fiber and some 5G services offer symmetric speeds.
+Fibre and some 5G services offer symmetric speeds.
 If your team constantly complains about video calls freezing or backups taking forever, insufficient upload bandwidth is often the culprit.

 The Bottom Line